Rudy Giuliani files for Chapter 11 bankruptcy protection in Manhattan

 NEW YORK — Former New York City Mayor Rudy Giuliani filed for Chapter 11 bankruptcy protection in Manhattan on Thursday, less than a week after he was socked with a $148 million damage award for defaming two Atlanta election workers.

-Giuliani listed debts as high as $500 million and about $10 million in assets in bankruptcy papers filed in Manhattan federal court.
-Last week’s mammoth judgment came after a Washington, D.C., jury determined his campaign of lies against Ruby Freeman and Shaye Moss provoked a deluge of vicious and life-altering threats.
+Giuliani listed debts as high as $500 million and between $1 million and $10 million in assets in bankruptcy papers filed in Manhattan Federal Court.
+Last week’s mammoth judgment came after a Washington, D.C., judge determined his campaign of lies against Ruby Freeman and Shaye Moss, accusing them of fraud, provoked a deluge of vicious and life-altering threats.

 In a statement, Giuliani spokesman Ted Goodman said, “The filing should be a surprise to no one.”